Boston University Police Department: Authority

-All BUPD police are sworn “special State Police officers” and have full arrest authority on Boston University property and adjoining streets.
+All BUPD police are sworn "special State Police officers" and have full arrest authority on Boston University property and adjoining streets.
 The authority of the BUPD is derived from chapter 22C, section 63 of the General Laws of Massachusetts.

-Additionally, all Boston University Police Officers hold commissions as deputy sheriffs in Suffolk, Middlesex, and Norfolk Counties, giving them arrest powers throughout Boston, Cambridge, and Brookline, where BU has facilities.
+Additionally, all Boston University Police Officers hold commissions as deputy sheriffs in the counties of Suffolk, Middlesex, and Norfolk, giving them arrest powers throughout Boston, Cambridge, and Brookline, where BU has facilities.